mariekekortsmit/ToDoList/README.md

             }
         ```
         However, as the database implementations should be fully tested, you don't need to mock the actual database in your other tests as you can then trust this is doing the correct thing (you've covered this in your other unit tests).
+1.  **Learn and implement Asynchronous Programming.**
+    - **Learn**: to understand the basics of async programming, I've created a Console Application in the LearningAsync folder, together with a README on all the learnings.
+    - **Implement**: make the database interface and implementations asynchronous, including taking in and checking a CancellationToken.
+Also, write the tests for that interface asynchronous.